lattera/articles/opsec/2018-02-23_good-opsec/article.md

 Ideally, the electronics would be powered off with the batteries pulled before going to the location where sensitive details can be discussed.

+If you need to keep notes during meetings, do so with pencil and paper.
+Limit what you keep in electronic form.
+Use a notepad and ensure you do not write on any material that can leave impressions.

 Special Note on Phones
 ----------------------